-Successfully working in a discovery context with databases and the structured data found in them requires a basic understanding of this form of electronically stored information ("ESI") as it functions in the ordinary course of business.
+Successfully working in a discovery context with databases and the structured data found in them requires a basic understanding of this form of electronically stored information (ESI) as it functions in the ordinary course of business.

-Databases generally contain "structured data," rather than "unstructured data."
+This commentary is intended to address considerations that may apply when databases3 contain discoverable structured data, rather than unstructured data.
 Structured data tends to have the following characteristics: